eic/pfRICH/README.md

 reconstruction goals, as well as the basic principles of Ring Imaging CHerenkov (RICH) particle identification (PID) techniques.

-  It is assumed that ROOT and GEANT are installed on host PC, where the codes are supposed to be installed, as well as that "thisroot.sh" and "geant4.sh" were sourced already.
+  It is assumed that ROOT and GEANT are installed on a host PC, where the codes are supposed to be installed, as well as that *thisroot.sh* and "geant4.sh" were sourced already.
 GEANT is not needed to just import already produced ROOT trees.

   In the following the installation under /tmp/sandbox is assumed.
 Define SANDBOX